Perfect home remedy for sinus infection.

 - Steam – In the steam from a hot (not too hot!) water pot or tub, or take a hot shower.
 You may also cover your face with a warm, wet towel, and then a cold towel.
 To help relieve sinus pain and to clear nasal passages.

 - Spice – To help clear the nasal passages, eat spicy foods.
-To your meal add chilli peppers, spicy sauce, horseradish or wasabi.
+Add chilli peppers, spicy sauce, horseradish or wasabi to your meal.

 - OTC drugs – Take decongestants, antihistamines (if allergies are the culprit) and pain relievers over – the-counter to alleviate sinus pain and strain.
 If you have any health problems or are taking any other medicines, be sure to consult the doctor first.
-Never send any decongestants or other over to children under the age of 4-the-counter cold medication.
+Never send any decongestants or other counter cold medication over to children under the age of 4.
 Nasal suction is the best way to “decongestant” for young children.
 In addition, it also reduces post-nasal gout and lung inflammation.

 - C is key – Increase your Vitamin C intake.
 This can help fight off infection with the sinus easier, minimize inflammation of the sinus and ease the duration of an infection with the sinus or cold symptoms.